Tea with a view in the Grand Club

 Since our Cathay Pacific flight from Chicago to Hong Kong was delayed about 9 hours, we would only have one night at the Grand Hyatt, rather than our planned 2 night stay.
 When I realized our flight would likely be delayed at least one night, I called Hyatt Gold Passport to alert them, and they were happy to note my reservation, and eventually they changed it to one night, and the points for our second night were back in my account right away.

-After 24 hours on the plane, I was ready for a shower, and since we arrived just before 5am, we headed to The Arrival lounge to clean up, then we caught the MTR into the city, then a cab onward to the Grand Hyatt.
+After 24 hours on the plane, I was ready for a shower.
+Since we arrived just before 5am, we headed to The Arrival lounge to clean up briefly.
+Then we caught the MTR into the city, then a cab onward to the Grand Hyatt.
 I also didn’t want to check in to the hotel too early, and I wanted to fight off jet lag be having the whole day to explore Hong Kong.

 Lobby of the Grand Hyatt Hong Kong

-The hotel was happy to check us in early in the morning, and “as a special exception” would only charge us for one night.
-I had actually already made these arrangements as I mentioned before, but I wasn’t going to dispute this with the check in agent.
-I made this booking with Hyatt Gold Passport points, so I was unable to upgrade with my Diamond suite upgrades, but they upgraded us to a harbour view room on the club level.
-Like several Hyatts I’ve seen in Asia, the club floors span a few floors, but all are accessible to the actual club lounge via stairs.
+The hotel was happy to check us in early in the morning.
+I made this booking with points, so I was unable to upgrade with my Diamond suite upgrades, but they upgraded us to a harbour view room on the club level.
+Like several Hyatts I’ve seen in Asia, the club floors span a few floors.
+Same thing here, with easy access to the club lounge via stairs.
 In our case, we were one flight below the lounge